syan212/CryptoPyX/docs/installation.rst

    pip install cryptopyx

-| See below for platform compability and more information
+| See below for platform compatibility and more information
 | Or get the source code from github and build from source.
 | See :ref:`building-from-source` below for more information.